paliwalpiyush151/ML_Genre_Classification/README.md

  - Mohammed Rameez Qureshi, Sidharth Ranjan, Rajakrishnan Rajkumar, and Kushal Shah.
 2019.
 A Simple Approach to Classify Fictional and Non-Fictional Genres.
 In Proceedings of the Second Workshop on Storytelling, pages 81–89, Florence, Italy.
 Association for Computational Linguistics.

-This research article is also provide in this repo for reference.
+This research article is also provided in this repo for reference.